 The other main reason why the crypto market crashed suddenly is that investors are anticipating the upcoming options expiry worth over $28 billion.

 Bitcoin options worth over $23 billion and Ethereum tokens worth over $4 billion will expire on Deribit, the biggest company in the options trading industry.
 These will be the biggest options expiries this year.
-Historically, cryptocurrencies often experience substantial volatility ahead and after a major options expiry.
+Historically, cryptocurrencies often experience substantial volatility ahead of and after a major options expiry.

 Soaring Gold and Silver Prices